 HOW TO MAKE CHOCOLATE GANACHE FROSTING

 Whisk the chocolate and cream until the mixture is creamy, free of lumps and deep brown in color.
-Place the bowl in the refrigerator for 30 minutes, whisk until creamy and spread onto cooled baked goods.
+Place the bowl of melted chocolate in the refrigerator for 30 minutes, whisk until creamy and spread onto cooled baked goods.

 This frosting works great in a piping bag and it’s also fun to spread using an offset spatula.
 The creaminess is almost indescribable.
 Are you understanding how in love I am?

-If you don't have baking chocolate on hand, replace it with 2 cups of good quality semi-sweet chocolate chips and skip the bittersweet chocolate.
+If you don’t have baking chocolate on hand, replace it with 2 cups of good quality semi-sweet or milk chocolate chips and skip the bittersweet chocolate.

 Try this recipe with white chocolate for entirely different, yet still creamy and delicious flavor.